 General Info –

-Big Brothers and Big Sisters is a mentoring program established for some of our high school students to be counselors at the Junior Week of Camp Koinonia for pre-teen and junior high students.
-This program has brought incredible leadership training and preparation to our high school students, and has greatly impacted our younger campers.
+Big Brothers and Big Sisters is a mentoring program enabling high school students to serve as group leaders during Junior Week.
+This program has brought incredible leadership training and preparation to our high school students and has greatly impacted our younger campers.